vahid-pezeshki/vahid-pezeshki/README.md

 *I'm Vahid, an artificial intelligence student based in Tabriz.
 I have a strong passion for coding and a keen interest in learning new skills and technologies.
 My goal is to explore the ever-evolving world of AI and contribute to the tech community.*
 <br><br>

-- 🌱 I’m currently learning **.NET Core, React/TypeScript, and Machine Learning**
+- 🌱 I’m currently learning **.NET Core, React/TypeScript, and Deep Learning**

 - 💬 Ask me about **Programming and Technologies**